mike-seger/tinyurlproxy/README.md

 $ mvn spring-boot:run
 ```

-or you can run the jar file from the build:
+or you can run the war file from the build:

 ```
-$ java -jar target/tiny-urlproxy-1.0.0-SNAPSHOT.jar
+$ java -jar target/tiny-urlproxy-1.0.0-SNAPSHOT.war
 ```

+**Note for IntelliJ:**
+Click the Maven Projects tab/button on the right side of IntelliJ, and under Profiles, select intellij.
+This helps IntelliJ to use the tomcat dependencies when running the application.